-Note: The TOE can be delivered without the RSA crypto library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography.
+Note: The TOE can be delivered without the RSA crypto library and/or ECC library.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography and/or Elliptic Curve Cryptography (ECC) and Secure Hash Algorithm (SHA).